 ARTICLE 2.
 THE DURATION OF THE FESTIVAL

-The festival will take place at the Riches-Claires (24, rue des Riches-Claires - Brussels) ans Cinema Aventure (15, rue des Fripiers- Brussels) fom January the 19th till January the 23th, 2022 (dates may be moved due to sanitary duration).
+The festival will take place at the Riches-Claires (24, rue des Riches-Claires - Brussels) and Cinema Aventure (15, rue des Fripiers- Brussels) the last week of January.
 If the festival cannot attend physically, a virtual edition will be organized.

 ARTICLE 3.
 TERMS OF ADMISSION

-3.1 Registrations must be submitted between the 15th of March (from 00h00) until the 1st of November 2021, using the digital platform FilmFreeway (for submission fees, see the FilmFreeway catergories).
+3.1 Registrations must be submitted between the 29th of January until the 1st of November, using the digital platform FilmFreeway (for submission fees, see the FilmFreeway catergories).